Lxkota95/website/web/content/index.md

 # About

-I'm a Staff Platform Engineer working in FinTech here in NYC.
+I'm a Staff Platform Engineer working in FinTech here in NYC, focused on reliability, performance, and tooling.
 I built this site primarily to learn Go and HTMX, but it's also become a place where I can showcase my personal projects and experiments.

 Below you'll find information about my personal projects, ranging from web servers to infrastructure tooling.
 Each project represents a different learning journey and technical challenge I've taken on.